christopher-k-c/SEI-64_PROJECT_FOUR_FRONT-END/README.md

 ###### Static Resources
 * [Static Resources Google Drive](https://drive.google.com/drive/folders/1i3zq2lW8AuenJoQfLGZNG4o_-lGuiJxL)

-Teamwork:
-Early on in the planning phase, we identified that communication and flexible iteration was going to be important for this multifaceted project.
-To manage this, we held a team standup every morning to discuss what has been done the day before, update the backlog and prioritise what to work on for the coming day.
-Twice a day we set aside time to merge our code to keep the remote repository up to date.
-Rather than working in silos, we carried out pair programming to de-bug or solve issues that arose and also when we were tackling the more challenging aspects of the project such as the cart, checkout and modal functionalities.
-Our approach paid off, as we were able to achieve all of our required functionality, as well as the vast majority of our stretch goal wishlist.

 ### Key Features
 - Responsive design for different screen sizes and/or mobile viewports